Sustainable Energy Can Empower Women

 In contrast, developing regions often face challenges in infrastructure development, financial constraints, and limited access to modern technologies, hindering their energy access and distribution.
 Additionally, geopolitical factors and regional conflicts further exacerbate the unequal distribution of energy resources and influence energy policies, perpetuating the global energy divide.

 Energy efficiency holds great potential for advancing gender equality.
 By reducing women's time and labor burdens, improving their health, and providing economic opportunities, energy efficiency can empower women and contribute to more equitable, sustainable societies.
-However, realizing this potential requires conscious efforts to integrate gender perspectives in energy policy and planning, and to promote women's involvement and leadership in the energy sector.

 Sources